Zephyr-Goriely/logistic_growth/README.md

   # Script to plot data and model

+### Loading in the data

 growth_data <- read.csv("experiment1.csv")

+### Here I define the entire logistic population growth model under the values that I have estimated from the earlier analysis.
+The model is named logistic_fun.

 logistic_fun <- function(t) {
   N <- (N0*K*exp(r*t))/(K-N0+N0*exp(r*t))
   return(N)
 }

+## Here I clearly define each of the variables for the model with the estimates

 N0 <- 6.903e+00 #initial population size